 The parameter description comes from the geoprocessing tool metadata.

 - Click the Input Mode drop-down arrow and click User defined value.

 Under the input mode setting, the geometry type defaults to point.
-When you ran the tool in the previous section, you used a point layer (Commercial Campgrounds) for the contact locations.
-This means that the tool has been validated only for point data in this parameter.
-To ensure success, the web tool will not accept other geometry types.
+This is because you used a point layer (Commercial Campgrounds) for the contact locations when you ran the tool in the previous section.
+When web tool users interactively add their own locations to analyze, they will be restricted to adding point features.

 Under the geometry type is the table schema that will be used for interactively created input layers.
 (This is the table schema of the Commercial Campgrounds layer.)

 By default, the input mode for this parameter is set to User defined value.
 The default value is 1.5 kilometers because this is the setting you used when you ran the tool.
 The tool user can change this value.